 Since a TEG can produce either positive or negative voltages, the DC-DC converter must support input voltages of either polarity.
-Alhawari [6] addresses this for a boost converter by using an H-bridge switch network to reverse the polarity when needed, while [19] uses a boost-flyback hybrid technique where the DC-DC converter acts as a single-coil boost converter for one polarity and as a flyback converter for the opposite polarity.
-For the proposed application, an H-bridge switch network as in [6] would require an extremely large amount of die area to keep the parasitic resistance of the Hbridge less than that of M_1 .
-The boost-flyback hybrid method of [19] operates similar to a single-inductor boost converter for positive V{IN} , so it cannot take full advantage of the benefits of a flyback transformer.
-Bipolar implementations in [18] and [20] require two transformers.
+Alhawari [6] addresses this for a boost converter by using a power FET H-bridge to reverse the polarity, while [42] reconfigures the boost converter to an inverting buck-boost converter for negative $V{IN}$ .
+For the proposed application, the additional switches in the input path used in [6] and [42] would require prohibitively large power FETs to keep the total parasitic resistance similar to a single $M_1$ .
+Cao [19] uses a boost-flyback hybrid technique where the DC-DC converter acts as a single-coil boost converter for one polarity and as a flyback converter for the opposite polarity.
+Because this method operates similar to a single-inductor boost converter for positive $V{IN}$ , it cannot take full advantage of the benefits of a flyback transformer.
+Bipolar implementations in [18] and [21] require two transformers.
 The bipolar converter in [16] uses just one transformer but the implementation is undisclosed.